JuliaLang/www.julialang.org/blog/_posts/2019-12-31-yao-differentiable-quantum-programming.md

 - [YaoArrayRegister](https://github.com/QuantumBFS/YaoArrayRegister.jl) The implementation of quantum simulator instructions and the full amplitude simulated quantum register.
 - [YaoBlocks](https://github.com/QuantumBFS/YaoBlocks.jl) The implementation of Yao's hadware free Quantum Blocks Intermediate Representation (QBIR) and some specialization for certain quantum blocks.

-Different functionalities are built around QBIR as shown below
+One can easily create new extension by adding component packages as dependency.
+In Yao, different functionalities are built around QBIR as shown below

 ![qbir](http://docs.yaoquantum.org/dev/assets/images/YaoFramework.png)